nksglns/sportstastic/README.md

 $ php artisan migrate
 ```
 Run the database import command.
 This might take a while.
 This can also be used in the /app/Console/Kernel.php to setup a periodical update.
+Possible errors will be logged at laravel's error log.

 ```bash
 $ php artisan sportdata:fetch